FROM HUMBLE BEGINNINGS

 RuPaul’s Dragrace Queen and Youtuber, Charlie Hides with Scott Elk out and about on Sydney’s Oxford Street.

 2019 saw the start of our first annual interstate tournament, the Spectres Cup played in Melbourne on the 24th of August.
-Organised by Andy Bondini the Spectres Cup was a day of basketball bringing together teams from Sydney & Melbourne.
+Organised by Andrew Bondini the Spectres Cup was a day of basketball bringing together teams from Sydney & Melbourne.
 In the end it was a close game and Sydney won by 2 points.